-Following are a few diseases that might be transmitted from animals that are present in Rocky Mountain National Park to humans.
+Following are a few diseases that might be transmitted to humans from animals that are present in Rocky Mountain National Park.
 Although not all the diseases that people can contract from animals are listed, the ones listed below are the more important ones.

 Colorado Tick Fever (CTF)

 The symptoms of Colorado Tick fever are the same as t hose of the flu: chills, fever, headache, nausea, vomiting, loss of appetite, and perhaps some disorientation.
 The disease commonly occurs about four to five days after a tick bite.
 Respiratory signs are usually not present.
 The disease is fairly mild in humans.

 There is no treatment other than bed rest, drink plenty of fluids, and take medications for the relief of headache pain.
 A person will usually be back to normal in about one week with or without medication.

 Prevention: Avoid tick bites by wearing light-colored clothing and long-sleeved shirts, tuck pants into boots, avoid tick habitat, use insect repellents containing DEEET on your skin and clothing, and examine yourself for ticks every few hours and remove them immediately.